Variational Image Feature Extraction for the Event Horizon Telescope: Introduction

 \section{Introduction}

 Generating quantitative measurements about intrinsic radio images from very long baseline interferometry (VLBI) is a computationally and theoretically difficult task.
+Even in principle, it is impossible to associate a single unique image with a given set of visibility data.
+In practice, the small number of stations participating in the Event Horizon Telescope (EHT), and thus sparse coverage in the $u$-$v$ plane, results in variety of potential image structures.
+As a result, the process of reaching quantitative conclusions about image features requires significant additional analysis.
+For the EHT analysis of the 2017 \m87 data, this has taken two, complementary forms\citep[][]{EHTCI}.

-This is especially true for the Event Horizon Telescope (EHT) due to its sparse coverage \citep{EHTCIII} in the visibility domain.
-To deal with this problem, the EHT used two separate analyses in its first results on \m87 \citep{EHTCI}.
-The first was a traditional Bayesian parametric modeling approach \citep[][hereafter \citetalias{EHTCVI}]{EHTCVI}.
-In \citetalias{EHTCIV}, imaging methods demonstrated that M 87 is ring-like.
-Here, simple geometric models were fit to the visibility data, and direct inferences about the image properties, e.g., diameter, were possible.
-The other approach is non-parametric and usually referred to as imaging \citep[][hereafter \citetalias{EHTCIV}]{EHTCIV}.
-Imaging includes deconvolution algorithms like CLEAN \citep{hogbom_aperture_1974, schwarz_mathematical-statistical_1978, Clark_1980, Schwab_1984} and forward modeling approaches such as ``maximum entropy'' \citep[][]{frieden_restoring_1972, gull_image_1978, narayan_maximum_1986}, regularized maximum likelihood (RML) \citep{Chael_2016, Chael_2018, Akiyama_2017a, Akiyama_2017b}, and Bayesian imaging \citep{Broderick_2020b}.
-The output of imaging is a set of image reconstructions that reproduce the observed visibility data.
-Unlike parametric modeling, imaging methods do not give direct quantitative measurements of image features such as ring diameter, width, orientation, etc. Instead, an additional processing step is needed to extract image features.
+The first is a traditional Bayesian parametric modeling approach \citep[][hereafter \citetalias{EHTCVI}]{EHTCVI}.
+Simple geometric models are fit to the visibility data, and direct quantitative inferences about the image properties encoded within the model, e.g., diameter, are possible.
+Higher model fidelity improves the accuracy of the derived measurements, and thus this requires an input assumption that the key model features capture the ``truth''.

+The second is a nonparametric approach, usually referred to as ``imaging'' \citep[][hereafter \citetalias{EHTCIV}]{EHTCIV}.
+This category of methods is broadly defined, and includes deconvolution algorithms like CLEAN \citep{hogbom_aperture_1974, schwarz_mathematical-statistical_1978, Clark_1980, Schwab_1984} and forward modeling approaches like ``maximum entropy'' \citep[][]{frieden_restoring_1972, gull_image_1978, narayan_maximum_1986}, regularized maximum likelihood (RML) analyses \citep{Chael_2016, Chael_2018, Akiyama_2017a, Akiyama_2017b}, and Bayesian imaging \citep{Broderick_2020b}.
+The output of imaging by the EHT has been an ensemble of image reconstructions that reproduce the observed visibility data \citealt{EHTCIV}.
+The imaging methods have the significant advantage that they are extremely flexible, and therefore are reasonably expected to cover the ``truth''.
+However, unlike parametric modeling, imaging methods do not give direct quantitative measurements of the image features of interest, e.g., ring diameter, width, orientation, etc. Therefore, reaching quantitative conclusions about the image properties requires an additional processing step, which we call ``feature extraction''.
+It is this final step that is the subject of this paper.